NAppazeller/School_District_Analysis2/README.md

 ### How does replacing the ninth-grade scores affect the following:
   * *Math and Reading Scores by Grade*

 Only math and reading scores for the 9th grade class at Thomas High School were removed.
-No grades, other than those for the 9th grade class at Thomas High School, were affected by this change.
+No scoress, other than those for the 9th grade class at Thomas High School, were affected by this change.

   * *Scores by School Spending*

-School spending per student at Thomas High School was not impacted by the removal of the math and reading scores for the 9th grade class at Thomas High School.
+Per student spending at Thomas High School was not impacted by the removal of the math and reading scores for the 9th grade class at Thomas High School.

   * *Scores by School Size*